15 critical questions to ask when evaluating a payment gateway

 In addition to how a gateway responds to specific issues, it’s helpful to know what other kinds of guidance they may offer in regards to things like expanding into new countries, accepting new types of payment methods, and other payment issues or opportunities of importance.
 These ventures can be important for a subscription business’ growth, and a gateway that can provide expertise and experience in these areas can be invaluable.

 Also, with growth will likely come increases to processing volume.
-If you expects huge increases to your volume, it’s good to know how this might impact your fees and if the gateway offers different fee structures (discounts) for higher volumes.
+If you expect huge increases to your volume, it’s good to know how this might impact your fees and if the gateway offers different fee structures (discounts) for higher volumes.

 Determining your business’ future needs and growth potential provides an opportunity to consider if adding a second gateway would be beneficial.
 As mentioned, having multiple gateway gives you the ability to route transactions based on geolocation, product lines, and more.
 It also speeds financial reconciliation, lets you optimize for retries, and mitigate certain kinds of risk, ultimately providing potentially critical flexibility that will support your business’ expansion.